Strata DDM

 • TypeExprF α — a type expression.
 Variants cover dialect-defined types (ident), bound and polymorphic type variables (bvar, tvar), global type references (fvar), and function types (arrow).

 • ExprF α — a typed expression.
 Expressions are represented in curried form: a head (fn for a named dialect function, bvar for a bound variable, or fvar for a free variable) applied to arguments via app.
-Type arguments found bound and free variables are implicit and omitted.
+Type arguments for bound and free variables are implicit and omitted.

 For the common case where annotations are source locations, Strata defines abbreviations: